 - GPs working in A&E departments or minor injuries units (MIUs)

 - Teams of healthcare professionals working in primary care centres, A&E departments, MIUs or NHS walk-in centres

 You can also visit an NHS walk-in centre (WiC) or Minor injuries units (MIUs).
 These can provide treatment for minor injuries or illnesses such as cuts, bruises and rashes.
 They have proved to be a successful complementary service to traditional GP and A&E services.
-Some NHS WiCs offer access to doctors as well as nurses.
+Some NHS WiCs offer access to GPs as well as nurses.
 However, they are not designed for treating long-term conditions or immediately life-threatening problems.
 You do not need to be registered and you do not need an appointment.
 Any member of the public can simply walk in to be seen regardless of where they are registered.
 Some offer pre-booked appointments.